 Our 2023 economic and market outlook and you

 Every year our in-house economists collaborate to produce an in-depth economic and market outlook based on research their teams have conducted in each of their respective areas of expertise.
-Part of my job is to translate this comprehensive and wide-ranging forecast into practical takeaways for my clients.
+Part of my job is to translate this comprehensive and wide-ranging forecast into practical takeaways for Vanguard investors.
 I help them make sense of the economic landscape and—more importantly—offer guidance to help them stay on track to reach their goals.